-Fig. 2.33.
+Fig. 2.34.
 The Slice-Successive Overrelaxation Package dialog box

-- IPRSOR is the printout interval for SSOR.
+- MXITER is the maximum number of iterations in one time step in an attempt to solve the system of finite-difference equations. - IPRSOR is the printout interval for SSOR.
 A positive integer is required.
 The maximum head change (positive or negative) is saved in the run record file OUT-PUT.DAT for each iteration of a time step whenever the time step is an even multiple of IPRSOR.
 This printout also occurs at the end of each stress period regardless of the value of IPRSOR. - ACCL is the acceleration parameter, usually between 1.0 and 2.0. - Head Change is the head change criterion for convergence.
 When the maximum absolute value of head change from all cells during an iteration is less than or equal to Head Change, iteration stops.